erkyrath/iosglk/README.txt

 For a working example, see my IosFizmo project:
 <https://github.com/erkyrath/iosfizmo/>

 This library is at beta-test levels.
-It works as far as I know, but may contain bugs.
+It works as far as I know, but it has only been tested with IosFizmo, not with the complete Glulx unit test suite.
 Documentation remains sparse.

 * Permissions